Berkeley Program on Housing and the Urban Policy

 Urbanization, Productivity and Innovation: Evidence from Investment in Higher Education.

-by Roland Andersson, John M. Quigley, and Mats Wilhelmsson, June 2007.
+by Roland Andersson, John M. Quigley, and Mats Wilhelmsson

 W04-009